 When you buy something using links in our stories, we may earn a small commission.
 Read more about our policy.

-Just because you didn’t grow up in a ski family or near a mountain (says the girl from Florida), doesn’t mean you can’t become an excellent skier later in life.
+Just because you didn’t grow up in a ski family or near a mountain, doesn’t mean you can’t become an excellent skier later in life (says the girl from Florida).
 Sure, seeing all the kids blowing past you, ducking into the trees and getting airborne may feel a bit unfair, but with practice, you can get there, too.

 It took exactly one day of skiing—my very first day on the slopes in my early 30s—and I was hooked.
-Stuffing away the fear that I was too old to learn a challenging, new sport, I dove in headfirst—quite literally.
+Stuffing away the fear that I was too old to learn a challenging, new sport, I dove in headfirst—sometimes quite literally.

 I learned a lot on my first couple ski trips, and even more since moving to Colorado and committing most winter weekends to the slopes.
 Even if you only do a few of these things, you’ll be on your way to the X Games in no time.